 - Learn how to prepare for flooding which typically accompanies dam failures.

-- Flooding - King County
+- Flood hazards and preparedness - King County Emergency Management

 - King County Flood Warnings and Alerts